pytorch/torchtune/CONTRIBUTING.md

 &nbsp;

 ## Testing
 TorchTune contains three different types of tests: unit tests, recipe test, and regression tests.
 These tests are distinguished by their complexity and the resources they require to run.
-Recipe tests and regression tests are explicitly marked via pytest.mark decorators.
+Recipe tests and regression tests are explicitly marked via pytest.mark decorators and both require S3 access to download the requisite assets.

 - **Unit tests**
   - These should be minimal tests runnable without remote access.
 (No large models, no downloading weights).
 Unit tests should be under [tests/torchtune](https://github.com/pytorch/torchtune/tree/main/tests/torchtune).